aimacode/aima-python/README.md

 # Structure of the Project

 When complete, this project will have Python implementations for all the pseudocode algorithms in the book, as well as tests and examples of use.
-The code is organised into three top-level folders:
+The code is organised into these top-level folders:

 - **`aima/`** — the importable Python package: one module per major topic (e.g. `aima/search.py`) with the implementations of the pseudocode algorithms and their support functions/classes/data.
 - **`notebooks/`** — the Jupyter notebooks that explain and demonstrate the code (e.g. `notebooks/search.ipynb`), plus the per-chapter `notebooks/chapterNN/` demos.
 Each notebook starts with a `%run bootstrap.ipynb` cell that puts the repo root on `sys.path`, so `from aima import ...` works wherever the notebook is launched.
 A GitHub Action ([`notebooks-to-py.yml`](.github/workflows/notebooks-to-py.yml)) keeps a readable, diffable `.py` mirror of every notebook beside it (generated with [jupytext](https://jupytext.readthedocs.io)); the `.ipynb` is the source of truth, so edit the notebook, not the generated `.py`.
 - **`tests/`** — a lightweight test suite (e.g. `tests/test_search.py`), using `assert` statements, designed for use with [`py.test`](http://pytest.org/latest/) but also usable on their own.
+- **`lite/`** — a [JupyterLite](https://jupyterlite.readthedocs.io) proof-of-concept that runs a few notebooks entirely in the browser via [Pyodide](https://pyodide.org), no install required (try it [here](https://aimacode.github.io/aima-python/lite/); see [`lite/README.md`](lite/README.md) and [issue #1072](https://github.com/aimacode/aima-python/issues/1072)).

 # Python 3.9 and up